cloudtrax/docs/api/network_management.md

 # Network Management endpoints

 This API component provides a large number of endpoints for creating, listing, and deleting networks, as well as viewing and editing network settings, checking for network existence, determining whether upgrades are necessary, and uploading and deleting splash pages.
-Finally, this component provides some operations on clients: blocking and unblocking them, as well as editing their names.

 functionality | method | endpoint
 --- | --- | ---